Tempo: Measurement

-Although tempo is described or indicated in many different ways, including with a range of words (e.g., "Slowly", "Adagio", and so on), it is typically measured in beats per minute (bpm or BPM).
+Although tempo is described or indicated in many different ways, including with a range of words (e.g., Slowly, Adagio, Quickly, Allegro), it is typically measured in beats per minute (bpm or BPM).
 For example, a tempo of 60 beats per minute signifies one beat per second, while a tempo of 120 beats per minute is twice as rapid, signifying two beats every second.
 The note value of a beat will typically be that indicated by the denominator of the time signature.
 For instance, in 4/4 time, the beat will be a crotchet, or quarter note.

 This measurement and indication of tempo became increasingly popular during the first half of the 19th century, after Johann Nepomuk Maelzel invented the metronome.
-Beethoven was one of the first composers to use the metronome; in the 1810s he published metronomic indications for the eight symphonies he had composed up to that time.
+Beethoven was one of the first composers to use the metronome; in the 1810s, he published metronomic indications for the eight symphonies he had composed up to that time.

 With the advent of modern electronics, beats per minute became an extremely precise measure.
 Music sequencers use the bpm system to denote tempo.
 In popular music genres such as electronic dance music, accurate knowledge of a tune's bpm is important to DJs for the purposes of beatmatching.

 The speed of a piece of music can also be gauged according to measures per minute (mpm) or bars per minute (bpm), the number of measures of the piece performed in one minute.
 This measure is commonly used in ballroom dance music.

 Choosing speed

 In different musical contexts, different instrumental musicians, singers, conductors, bandleaders, music directors or other individuals will select the tempo of a song or piece.
 In a popular music or traditional music group or band, the bandleader or drummer may select the tempo.
 In popular and traditional music, whoever is setting the tempo often counts out one or two bars in tempo.
 In some songs or pieces in which a singer or solo instrumentalist begins the work with a solo introduction (prior to the start of the full group), the tempo they set will provide the tempo for the group.

 In an orchestra or concert band, the conductor normally sets the tempo.
 In a marching band, the drum major may set the tempo.
-In a sound recording, in some cases a record producer may set the tempo for a song (although this would be less likely with an experienced bandleader).
-Differences in tempo and its interpretation can differ between cultures, as shown by Curt Sachs when comparing Tunisian with Western Classical melodies, while certain genres display rhythmic variation in line with its forms, as occurs with flamenco and its palos.
+In a sound recording, in some cases, a record producer may set the tempo for a song (although this would be less likely with an experienced bandleader).
+Differences in tempo and its interpretation can differ between cultures, as shown by Curt Sachs when comparing Tunisian with Western Classical melodies, while certain genres display rhythmic variation in line with their forms, as occurs with flamenco and its palos.